Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Shading-And-Rendering/illuminance.md

 ```

-In the light’s shader, you can receive the value from the illuminance loop with the [simport](simport.html "Imports a variable sent by a surface shader in an illuminance loop.") function.
+In the light’s shader, you can receive the value from the illuminance loop with the [simport](simport.html) () ("Imports a variable sent by a surface shader in an illuminance loop.") function.

 ```c
 vector orgN;